gecrooks/quantumflow/docs/source/index.rst

 using (stochastic) gradient descent.
 The torch and tensorflow backend can also accelerate the quantum simulation using commodity classical GPUs.

-guarantee about fixes or responses.
+and PRs but make no guarantee about fixes or responses.

+Please refer to the github repository https://github.com/gecrookscomputing/quantumflow for source code, and to submit issues and pull requests.
+Documentation is hosted at readthedocs https://quantumflow.readthedocs.io/ .

 .. toctree::